NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

 Both the Nd$_{1-x}$Sr$_{x}$NiO$_2$ films and the powered bulk crystals are made from Nd$_{1-x}$Sr$_{x}$NiO$_3$ by post annealing in hydrogen atmosphere to remove the apical oxygen in the lattice~\cite{Hayward_JPSJ_1999,Hayward_Solid State Sciences_2003,Li_PRL_2020,Li_Commun Mater_2020}.
 However, the resistivity of the powdered bulk crystals show an insulating behavior from room temperature down to 1.5~K. One may wonder the role of hydrogen annealing: besides removing the apical oxygens, could it be a key factor of tuning the superconductivity by introducing effective charge doping or inhomogeneity?

-Experimental studies on the electronic structure and magnetism are very demanded to address the above questions and to get a convergent understanding of the superconductivity in the nickelates.
+Experimental studies on the electronic structure and magnetism are much demanded to address the above questions and to get a convergent understanding of the superconductivity in general~\cite{Shao_CPL_2019,Wu_CPL_2020,Jia_CPL_2020,Liu_CPL_2020}.
 NMR is an ideal probe of low-energy physics in condensed matter systems, and the hydrogen annealing motivates us to search for $^{1}$H NMR in bulk Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ samples, whose film counterpart is near optimal doping~\cite{Li_PRL_2020}.

-In this manuscript, we show that the $^{1}$H NMR intensity of Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ is much larger than that of Nd$_{0.85}$Sr$_{0.15}$NiO$_3$, which implies a higher concentration of hydrogen after annealing.
+In this paper, we show that the $^{1}$H NMR intensity of Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ is much larger than that of Nd$_{0.85}$Sr$_{0.15}$NiO$_3$, which implies a higher concentration of hydrogen after annealing.
 More strikingly, although the hyperfine shift $^{1}K_s$ in the annealed sample is very small, a large increase of full width at half maximum (FWHM) of the spectrum is observed in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$.
-The spin-lattice relaxation rate is very high, and is largely enhanced with decreasing the temperature, developing a broad peak at about 40~K. These results, together with the extracted Korringa ratio far below 1, signals dominant antiferromagnetic (AFM) fluctuations in the system.
+The spin-lattice relaxation rate is very high, and is largely enhanced with decreasing the temperature, developing a broad peak at about 40~K. These results signal dominant antiferromagnetic (AFM) fluctuations in the system.
 Below 40 K, the FWHM of the spectrum increases dramatically with an upturn behavior, and the $1/^{1}T_1{\sim}T^2$ showing a spin-wave-like behavior.
-These suggest a quasi-static AFM order developing below 40~K. The observed enhanced AFM fluctuations and the quasi-static AFM ordering are inherent in the strong electron correlations in bulk materials, and are crucial for the understanding of the magnetism and superconductivity in nickelates.
+These suggest a short-range or glassy AFM order developing below 40~K. The observed enhanced AFM fluctuations and the short-range AFM ordering are inherent in the strong electron correlations in the bulk materials, and are crucial for the understanding of the magnetism and superconductivity in nickelates.